-- Health, safety and hygiene management systems embedded. - Operating instructions amended to reflect Government instructions.
+Risk context The risk Potential impact Mitigation The safety of our guests, our people and the Breaches of health and safety regulations Financial penalties. • Health, safety and hygiene management systems embedded. public is fundamental to our activities.
+We seek to attain the highest levels of safety.
+Lapses of safety damage the trust and reputation of the Group. attract media attention and high penalties.
+Further COVID- 19 trading restrictions.
+Significant damage to reputation.
+Operating instructions amended to reflect Government instructions.
 Pub teams trained on the new instructions.
-Pubs audited on their implementation. - Dedicated safety advisers seeking continuous improvement. - Regular independent expert safety audits at our pubs. - Training of team members. - Escalation of potential safety threats to senior operational management.
+Pubs audited on their implementation.
+Dedicated safety advisers seeking continuous improvement.
+Regular independent expert safety audits at our pubs.
+Training of team members.
+Escalation of potential safety threats to senior operational management.